Mexican art: Gallery

+Sebastiana Ynes Josepha de San Agustin.
+Unknown artist, 1757.

 History paintings and other secular art

 Starting in the seventeenth century, painters began to produce canvases and biombos with historical themes, including the conquest of Mexico and imagined scenes of events involving Mexico's Nahua population.
 Also important was a history painting of the destruction of the Franciscan mission of San Sabá by Comanches, by José de Páez.

 Paintings of Mexico City sites appeared beginning in the seventeenth century, most famously a painting by Cristóbal de Villalpando of the Plaza Mayor in Mexico City, ca. 1696, showing the damage to the viceregal palace from the 1692 corn riot.
 It also shows the Parián market, where luxury goods were sold.
 The Parián market was also the subject of at least one other painting.